+Figure 1: A decision tree.

-Planning the plot of Caleb Williams is an example of an individual sequential decision problem.
-Such problems are formally modeled using decision trees.
-15 A decision tree consists of a set of nodes, branches, and payoffs.
-This terminology reflects the fact that the sequence of possible situations in which a choice must be made and the options available to choose from resembles a tree in branching structure.
+minology reflects the fact that the sequence of possible situations in which a choice must be made and the options available to choose from resembles a tree in branching structure.
 Here, attention is restricted to decision trees in which each possible sequence of decisions terminates after a finite number of choices have been made, there is no uncertainty, and the decision-maker is always cognizant of all past decisions.
 These are all features of the decisions described in Godwin's 1832 Preface.